 Okay, so maybe we don’t love tarantulas quite as much.
 But it is kinda neat that they are so abundant all over the jungle.
 Right?
 This one told me that his name is Teddy.
 And Teddy the Tarantula had never seen a dragon before either, so he was just as surprised as we were that day.

-9. Belize Jungle Plane Wreck Trail
+9. Hike the Belize Jungle Plane Wreck Trail at the Jaguar Preserve

 One of the trails at the Cockscomb Basin Wildlife Sanctuary leads to the site of an old plane crash.
 Now overgrown with shrubs, the plane originally crashed over 33 years ago after having problems during take-off.
 Now it sits in disrepair, eerily beckoning hikers into the jungle to explore the excitement of its tattered ruins.